syncfusion-content/xamarin-docs/Xamarin/SfSchedule/monthview.md

 >**NOTE**
 * The `AppointmentIndicatorCount` support is applicable for XForms Android and iOS platforms.
-* The `AppointmentDisplayCount` support is applicable for XForms UWP and XForms WPF platforms.
+* The `AppointmentDisplayCount` support is applicable for XForms UWP and WPF platforms.
 * By clicking more option, schedule navigates to the day view by default in XForms UWP and WPF platforms.

 ![Month appointment diplay count in schedule xamarin forms](monthview_images/appointment_display_indicator count.png)